King, Bahrain Monarch Stress Need To Maintain Arab Coordination

-Aqaba, April 17 (Petra) -- His Majesty King Abdullah II and Bahrain King Hamad bin Isa Al Khalifa held talks in Aqaba on Wednesday, stressing the need to maintain Arab coordination to bolster solidarity and joint action.
+(MENAFN- Jordan Times) AQABA - His Majesty King Abdullah and Bahrain King Hamad bin Isa Al Khalifa held talks in Aqaba on Wednesday, stressing the need to maintain Arab coordination to bolster solidarity and joint action.

-According to a royal court statement, His Majesty and King Hamad noted the importance of the upcoming Arab Summit, which will be held in Bahrain, in light of current regional conditions.
+His Majesty and King Hamad noted the importance of the upcoming Arab Summit, which will be held in Bahrain, in light of current regional conditions, according to a Royal Court statement.

-His Majesty commended Bahrain's ongoing efforts to organise the summit, during the meeting attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II and Sheikh Nasser bin Hamad Al Khalifa, the Bahraini monarch's representative for humanitarian work and youth affairs.
+His Majesty commended Bahrain's ongoing efforts to organise the summit, during the meeting attended by HRH Crown Prince Hussein and Sheikh Nasser bin Hamad Al Khalifa, the Bahraini monarch's representative for humanitarian work and youth affairs.

 The meeting also covered the strong ties between the two countries and peoples, with His Majesty and the Bahraini monarch expressing pride in the deep-rooted bilateral relations and keenness to enhance cooperation and achieve economic integration.